 If you are looking to choose best credit cards in India, you will be overwhelmed by the options available.
 Firstly, there are around 30 banks offering credit cards and each bank has several variants.
 For eg. SBI alone has 42 different credit cards variant to offer.

 Further, there’s no one-size-fits-all credit card, so the best credit card for you may differ from the best credit card for your childhood friend.
-However, below are a few steps that may help you narrow down your options when looking to choose a credit card.
+However, below are a few steps that may help you narrow down your options when looking to choose best credit cards.

 Understand your spending pattern

-Before you choose a credit card, it is important to understand your spending pattern.
+Before you choose best credit cards, it is important to understand your spending pattern.
 The best way to do it is to tabulate your spends of the last 12-18 months in an excel sheet and categorise them into broad categories.